Letters from Japan

 While the pedestrian bridge serving as the viewing platform was crowded, the view was so iconic and mesmerizing that, with the help of noise-canceling headphones, the experience remained incredibly engaging.

 It’s well-known that the number of visitors to Japan has substantially increased in recent years, raising concerns about over-tourism and making it harder to have a more relaxed experience at popular sites.
 However, from a visitor’s perspective, the crowd situation in Japan still feels quite different from what I've often encountered in some of the world’s most visited cities, such as Venice, Rome, Paris, or even my home city, Istanbul.
 In Japan, crowds tend to cluster in specific locations, making it relatively easy to find a more secluded experience with a bit of careful planning.
 One street may be packed with thousands of people, while the adjacent one is very likely to be entirely empty.
-This was also my experience during my week-long stay in Biei, where I often found myself fully alone on narrow forest paths just beyond a famous and busy site featuring a landmark.
-In contrast, escape options in those other cities often feel more limited.1
+This was also my experience during my week-long stay in Biei, where I often found myself fully alone on narrow forest paths just beyond a famous and busy site featuring a landmark tree.1

 The temperature was around -10°C, but staying outdoors didn’t feel as daunting as I had expected.
 So, I decided to skip the bus and walk to the Blue Pond, stopping at the less-visited Shirogane Fudo Waterfall on the way.
 I followed the car road, and fortunately, the traffic was relatively light.
 With snow partially blocking the entrances, it was easy to miss the narrow forest path that led to the waterfall.